Careers in research

 • Academia – in a research centre, conducting and promoting research, or in a department where you will also teach and carry out other tasks associated with higher education.
 A PhD is the entry point criteria in academia.

 • Market research agencies – may work across a range of sectors or specialise.
-Examples of large agencies with international reach include Mintel, NPD, S&P Global and Kantar.
+Examples of large agencies with international reach include Mintel, Circana, S&P Global and Kantar.
 In-house market research is conducted by many organisations.
 The Research Buyers Guide provides information on companies and consultants offering market research services.
 The Market Research Society (MRS) is the industry membership body providing professional standards and qualifications, as well as useful information about the industry.

 • Environmental consultancies – the ENDS directory lists more than 1000 consultancies and has a jobs page.
 The Green Directory is a searchable directory of environmental organisations including vacancies on Green Jobs.